-Perhaps they are just waiting for a reason to put me in jail or in the best case, deport me?
+Perhaps they are just waiting for a reason to put me in jail or in the best case, deport?

 Well, I was among some 20 foreigners that needed Visa on Arrival – and it happened that …nothing happened.
 I mean nothing extraordinary, everyone paid for insurance and visa fees, then within half an hour, we all got our 30 days tourist visas.
 No police interrogation, luggage, or phone checks, it was an easy simple process – as in any average airport.

-I think that it is much more probable to be mugged, robbed in any Western city than in Iran; here I could walk everywhere, evening or night, and never saw anyone threatening.
+I think that it is much more probable being mugged, robbed in any Western city than in Iran; here I could walk everywhere, evening or night, and never saw anyone threatening.